Shared Decision Making (DECIDE)

 Choosing language carefully when having shared decision making conversations helps support clear, unambiguous communication that people and their families can understand.

-Give evidence-based facts not opinions or description:
+Give evidence-based facts not opinions or descriptions:

 • Use a consistent ‘denominator’ – ideally 100.
 Say ‘5 in every 100’ rather than 1 in 20.

-• Share balanced outcomes (benefits and complications)
+• Share balanced information about what could happen (benefits and risks or complications)

 • Use relevant decision aids like pictograms, if available.